Generic Name: miglustat (MI-GLOO-stat)

 - Miglustat may affect growth rate in CHILDREN and TEENAGERS in some cases.
 They may need regular growth checks while they use miglustat.

-- PREGNANCY and BREAST-FEEDING: Miglustat may cause harm to the fetus.
-Do not become pregnant while you are using it.
-If you think you may be pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: It is not known if miglustat can cause harm to the fetus.
+If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using miglustat while you are pregnant.
 It is not known if miglustat is excreted in breast milk.
 Do not breast-feed while taking miglustat.